 What is the risk of the tumor coming back around the same spot?

-When radiotherapy is used, less than 10% of people will have the tumor come back in the same spot.
+Fewer than 10% of people will have the tumor come back in the same spot.
 (This means that out of 10 people, only 1 person will have the tumor come back).